jordipbou/efimera/README.md

 SessionView
   + PaneView
     + TermView -> displays a document
-      + InputView -> displays a block
+	  + BlockView -> displays a input / output block
-		+-> uses a BlockRenderer for displaying
+        + InputView -> renders and gets input of a block +-> uses a BlockRenderer for displaying
         + OutputView -> displays the result of evaluate input block code
         + RenderView -> space for real time rendering from any block
     + RenderView
     + LogsView